FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

 ![](/uploads/PKSPreUpdate-3.png)

+## NSXT-T Authentication

+With this version user/password authentication for NSX-T seems to be gone :O

+Time for some command line!!

 ## Update steps

 PKS 1.1 requires also a stemcell upgrade (requires 3586.24) so after you uploaded the PKS package you'll also have to update the stemcell: